DevoNoel/recipes/README.md

 A list of recipes I like, written in markdown.
 Recipes for eating, I'm not talking about Chef here.
-Poached from other sites, adapted to my personal tastes.
-Without all the adds and bloat and bullshit of 99% of recipe websites.
+Poached from other sites, adapted to my personal tastes, or from my own brain.
+Without all the ads and bloat and bullshit of 99% of recipe websites.

 + [Chicken Stew](chicken_stew/README.md)
 + [Rice Mush](rice_mush/README.md)